Architect vs. Contractor: Which Should You Hire?

 Photo: Rockaa / E+ / Getty Images

 An architect is responsible for turning a client’s vision for their home into a workable design.
 They will work with the client at all stages of the process, creating blueprints, determining the best materials to use, and ensuring that the design adheres to local codes and regulations.
-Architects typically have a bachelor’s or master’s degree, and must complete an internship and be licensed by their state.
+They will sometimes help homeowners choose and negotiate with general contractors, too, so they’re involved for a longer period than a contractor.
+Architects typically have a bachelor’s or master’s degree, they must complete an internship, and they must be licensed by their state.

 ProsCons